5F8575tree/study-notes-repo/figma.md

 **IMPORTANT NOTE** Users expect this menu to be on the left-hand side, so space the items out, but don't center them.
 Let the last item go just over half-way across the horizontal axis of the screen (960px is the center line).

 You want to set a color to show which is the current page (or an underline?).
 A decent choice is fff000 (yellow).

+# Search box

+It is quite trendy to have around 5px border radius, as well as having a button inside the search box and some placeholder text.
+Start with text > ctrl + A > Fill background white > Add a stroke and reduce opacity (or select #C9C9C9) > set the height to around the same as your menu height (50px) > Align the text to the left, but then change from 'packed' to 'space between' > Add left padding of around 20px for the text (keeping the rest at 10px).

+Select the placeholder text and Add Layer (ctrl + A).
+Now when you click inside the search frame again and add text for the button, it will be spaced over to the right, with your placeholder text left-aligned!
+Now you can repeat the fill for the button within the search to a branded color.
+Change the text to white.
+Change the placeholder text to #A4A4A4.
+You will probably also want to return to the search frame and reduce the right-side padding to 5px.